esatus/Hyperledger_Wallet_Synchronisation/Prototyp/README.md

 For integrating the synchronisation in the wallet implementation, you can use the CloudSyncService class.
 There are two important functions which can be used.

-**Initialize(InitialisationType type)** - This function can be called for initialize the syncronization.
-The parameter InitialisationType decides wether an other application allready initilized the cloud files or not.
-An exaple integration of the function is shown in the following code block.
+**Initialize(InitialisationType type)** - This function can be called for initialize the synchronization.
+The parameter InitialisationType decides whether another application already initialized the cloud files or not.
+An example integration of the function is shown in the following code block.

 ```cs
 void SetCloudService(){